 What about a work permit?

-Your employer will help you to get a work visa when you start working.
+Your employer will help you get a work visa when you start working.
 You may start working on your tourist visa but be sure to ask your employer for assistance.

 Is there a dress code?

 Always look professional.
 Always!
 Some clients will be business-related, and it's always a plus.
 This doesn't mean you need to wear a suit, but a collared shirt, slacks, and a tie for men, and equally nice presentation for women.
 This dress code applies during the TEFL program as well.

 After the course, you will have to find your own place to stay.
 Finding an apartment in Florence is quite easy, and, as long as you do not wait until the last minute, you will not have a problem at all.